Let us admit:

-For those who google for everything, every result that you see after entering a keyword in Google search engine comes to the surface because someone did a little or more SEO for that web page.
+For those who google for everything, every result you see after entering a keyword in the Google search engine comes to the surface because someone did a little or more SEO for that web page.

 - SEO helps bring web pages to better and higher ranks in search results.

-- It is also done off-site by spreading the word about the website and fetching some link-juice from high authority websites.
+- It is also done off-site by spreading the word about the website and fetching some link juice from high-authority websites.

 2. How SEO Works?

-Let us again start with the example of a restaurant.
+Let us start again with the example of a restaurant.

-After some time they’re served to you.
+After some time, they’re served to you.

-All you do is enter keywords, get your results in 0.40 (less or more) seconds and then open a link and do what you want to do.
+You enter keywords, get your results in 0.40 (less or more) seconds and then open a link and do what you want to do.

-So where does SEO stand in all this?
+So, where does SEO stand in all this?

 3. How to do SEO?